How to Process Acorns/Cold Leaching Method

 Storage

-Because I am not a fan of plastic, I usually store my flour in Mason jars in a cool cabinet.
-You can also place the flour in vacuum seal bags or seal tightly in ziplocks.
-Your flour will last about one year.
+Because I am not a fan of plastic, I store my flour in Mason jars in a cool cabinet.
+You can however place the flour in vacuum seal bags or seal tightly in ziplocks.
+Your flour should last about one year.

 Fermented Acorn Nut Cheese